 In many cases, GRI reporting makes sense.
 We’ve seen firsthand the power of the GRI Guidelines in fostering transparent, comprehensive reporting and sparking internal engagement around strategy and performance.

 BuzzWord has deep experience with both the theory and practice of GRI reporting.
-Our team, several of whom are GRI-certified, has helped clients prepare more than 50 GRI reports using all levels and versions of the Guidelines, and our clients have always attained their target level.
-We have helped many of our clients transition to use of the sometimes-daunting GRI G4 Guidelines using our proprietary GRI gap analysis tools.
+Our team, several of whom are GRI-certified, has helped clients prepare more than 70 GRI reports using all levels and versions of the Guidelines, and our clients have always attained their target level.
+We are currently helping clients transition to use of the GRI Standards.
+Access our white paper on the good, the bad and the ugly of the GRI Standards here.

 In September 2014, Novelis issued a GRI G4 “in accordance – Comprehensive” report that received a GRI Materiality Matters check.
 That report won fourth place for Best Report and first runner-up for Relevance and Materiality in the 2015 Corporate Register Reporting Awards.